Now available for online purchase as a paperback and ebook

-The paperback version of this new novel can now be ordered at Amazon ....
-Barnes & Noble ....
-Books a Million.
-It is also available as an ebook from: Amazon (Kindle) ....
+The Second Edition is now available as an ebook from: Amazon (Kindle) ....
 Barnes & Noble (Nook) ....
-Kobo (Borders) ....
-ReaderStore (Sony eReader) ....
-Diesel-ebooks ....
 Apple iBooks Ap (iPad, iPhone).

 This novel gives an account of how the human race came to an extraordinarily rapid and unexpected near-extinction early in the twenty-first century.
 No thermonuclear or biological war, pollution catastrophe, or any kind of human created disaster played a part in this downfall of modern man.